knpuniversity/symfony2-series/knpu/episode2/saving-users.rst

 Encoding the Password
 ---------------------

-Let's create a helper function to do the encoding.
+Let's create a helper function called ``encodePassword`` to you know encode the password!
 This step may look strange, but stay with me.
 First, we ask Symfony for a special "encoder" object that knows how to encrypt our passwords.
 Remember the ``bcrypt`` config we put in ``security.yml``?
 Yep, this object will use that.

-After we grab the encoder, we just call ``encodePassword()`` and let it do all the work:
+After we grab the encoder, we just call ``encodePassword()``, grab a sandwich and let it do all the work:

     // src/Yoda/UserBundle/DataFixtures/ORM/LoadUsers.php